vedph/cadmus_doc/guide/frontend/creating.md

 /* @import "assets/icons/material-icons.css"; */
 ```

-10. ensure you have the required icons and images in `assets` (see `cadmus-shell/assets`): usually they are `logo-white-40.png` for the top bar logo (you can use your own), and a banner for the homepage.
+10. ensure you have the required icons and images in `assets` (see `cadmus-shell/assets`): usually they are `logo-white-40.png` for the top bar logo (you can use your own), and a couple of banner images for the homepage.

 ### Cadmus Infrastructure